Russia says it intercepted US, Swedish jets over Baltic Sea

 "The Su-27 pilot reported on the identification of foreign reconnaissance aircraft and accompanied them, preventing violations of the Russian airspace borders in compliance with all necessary security measures," the Russian statement said.
 The Russians also released what they said was a video of the interception.

-A US military official confirmed the encounter, but said it was safe and professional and declined to provide additional details.
+A US military official confirmed the encounter, but said it was safe and professional, declining to provide additional details.

 The latest known interception over the Baltic Sea came as the US formally delivered a diplomatic protest known as a demarche to the Russian government on Monday over a near collision between a Russian warship and a US Navy ship in the Philippine Sea on Friday, according to a US official.